 Di was a Year 5/6 teacher in the ACT until she joined the PEO in 2009.
 During her time in the classroom Di rated units of work related to Australia’s Parliament as some of the most interesting to teach.
 She was always excited to hear students begin to ‘buzz’ about a topic they had decided was going to be boring!
 Di enjoys sharing her day with students and teachers from all around Australia as they participate in the PEO role-play program.

 It doesn’t get much better for Diane than being able to combine her two favourite things - education and politics - as a Casual Educator.
-After teaching English in a Japanese High School, Diane worked as a Parliamentary Guide, an AEC Educator and continues working at the Museum of Australian Democracy at Old Parliament House.
+After teaching English in a Japanese High School, Diane worked as a Parliamentary Guide, an Australian Electoral Commission Educator and at the Museum of Australian Democracy at Old Parliament House.
 She still loves the atmosphere in the building on a sitting day and the fact that Australia’s students are welcome to view the action in the biggest house in the country.